≡ Menu

 * Notes: MYR stands for Malaysian Ringgit.

-Between 2018 and 2022, the PGSF unit trust fund had consecutively declared cash distributions without fail in the past 5 years.
+Between 2015 and 2022, the PGSF unit trust fund had consecutively declared cash distributions without fail, according to Public Mutual.

 The yield of the PGSF unit trust had been quite substantial in the past.